Updated: August 2021

 Who has access to the data and who do we share it with?

-Only those members who need membership information to carry out their role have access to that information.
+Only those volunteer adults who need membership information to carry out their role have access to that information.

-We may share membership data with other local scouting district and other groups where this activity is required to meet our obligations or effectively and safely provide a programme, such as stand in leaders or attending local events.
-We may also share data with The Scout Association (our parent organisation) when required to do so.
+We may share membership data with other local scouting districts, counties and other groups where this activity is required to meet our obligations or effectively and safely provide a programme, such as to stand in leaders or attending local events.
+We also share data with The Scout Association (our parent organisation) when required to do so.
 We do not store bank details, nor do we share data with third parties without permission.

 Where will the data be stored?